Biquandle cocycle condition for invariants of immersed surface-links in the four-space: Biquandle structure

 \begin{proposition} Let $\mathcal L$ be an immersed surface-link and let $\mathcal B$ and $\mathcal B'$ be two broken surface diagrams of $\mathcal L$.
 Then for any finite biquandle $X$, there is a one-to-one correspondence between ${\rm Col}^{\rm B}_{X}(\mathcal B)$ and ${\rm Col}^{\rm B}_{X}(\mathcal B')$. \end{proposition}

-\begin{proof} We are left to verify the claim of Theorem \ref{one-one2} for the case that $\mathcal B$ and $\mathcal B'$ differ by the move (h) and all their possible variations.
+\begin{proof} We are left to verify the claim of Proposition \ref{one-one2} for the case that $\mathcal B$ and $\mathcal B'$ differ by move (h) and all its possible variations.
 The uniqueness of the coloring is presented in Figures \ref{h1}--\ref{h2}.
-We used the biquandle axioms and the singular relations $a\utr{b}=a\otr{b}$ and $b\utr{a}=b\otr{a}$. \end{proof}
+We use the biquandle axioms and the singular relations $a\utr{b}=a\otr{b}$ and $b\utr{a}=b\otr{a}$. \end{proof}

 We call the cardinal number $\#{\rm Col}^B_X(\mathcal L)$ the \emph{biquandle $X$-coloring number} of $\mathcal L$.
 This invariant can naturally be computed from the singular marked diagram \cite{Jab25}.